Pacific Lamprey Conservation Initiative

 The intent of the partnership is to achieve this goal, where ecologically and economically feasible, by maintaining viable populations and habitats in areas where Pacific Lamprey exist currently, restoring where they are at risk of extirpation or are extirpated, and doing so in a manner that addresses the importance of lamprey to tribal peoples.
 PLCI envisions a future where threats to Pacific Lamprey and their habitats are reduced, and the historic geographic range and ecological role of Pacific Lamprey are restored to the greatest extent possible.

-Join us December 11 & 12, 2024 in Seattle Washington as we explore the science and restoration of Pacific Lamprey.
+Join us December 11 & 12, 2024 in Seattle, Washington as we explore the science and restoration of Pacific Lamprey.
 The Exchange will be held in person at the Charter Hotel, 1610 2nd Avenue, in downtown Seattle.
-In-persn registratin has closed.
-We will offer a virtual option for those who cannot attend in person.
-Registration is still open for virtual attendees.
+We will offer a virtual option for those who cannot...

 Our Ancient Friend